 The same holds true for referrals.
 Those who have worked long and hard in their field typically have many important relationships established.
 Clients often come to me and ask, “Hey, do you know anybody who does XYZ?”
 Most of the time I can say yes, referring them to the best production service, editor, translator, etc.

-They may ask for a child voice-over talent, a male voice or someone experienced in a foreign language, and I can easily draw a reference for them.
+They may ask for child voice-over talent, a male voice, or someone experienced in a foreign language, and I can easily draw a reference.
 I love knowing that my clients trust me to recommend someone.
-And, knowing that the connections I have established over the years allow me to send them to someone who will get the job done right.
+And knowing that the connections I have established over the years allow me to send them to someone who will get the job done right.
 Of course, I make a point to only refer other professionals who I know will deliver the goods and make my client happy.

 The Niche and the Voice of the Brand

 A seasoned full-time voice talent is also likely to have developed expertise in a specific niche.
-I’ve found an unexpected home in areas of specialty that include infomericals, direct response, corporate narration, phone messages and similar projects.
+I’ve found an unexpected home in areas of specialty that include infomercials, direct response, corporate narration, phone messages, and similar projects.

-Being so acutely aware of what’s needed for each type of project has helped me develop a unique voice for each client.
-I understand what’s necessary, and can tailor my voice accordingly to their target audience, which increases the probability of reaching the client’s goal.
+Being acutely aware of what’s needed for each type of project has helped me develop a unique voice for each client.
+I understand what’s necessary and can tailor my voice accordingly to their target audience, which increases the probability of reaching the client’s goal.

-A prime example is the VO work I’ve done for Pillow Pets; the No. 1 children’s direct response product.
+A prime example is the VO work I’ve done for Pillow Pets, the No. 1 children’s direct response product.
 I’ve been with this project from the very beginning when it first launched, and it’s led me into a world of other children’s products sold on TV.
-Other infomercial work has involved kitchen gadgets, exercise devices, as well as health and beauty items.
+Other infomercial work has involved kitchen gadgets, exercise devices, and health and beauty items.

 Those voices are not all identical.
-Experience has taught me there are a myriad of ways to get the desired response.
+Experience has taught me there are many ways to get the desired response.
 Different vocal styles work for different audiences, and seasoned pros come to know what works.
 The voice may work so well that it actually becomes part of a company’s branding identity.

 Value is always the bottom line.
 The skills and business sense that a full-time voice talent develops over many years of working are all very beneficial in saving clients time and money.
-That is my most sacred goal; to deliver the best possible performance and customer service to my client — and, stay within the budget.
-That kind of mindset typically comes from a VO talent who’s been in the game for many years, and continues to thrive on a full-time basis.
+That is my most sacred goal; to deliver the best possible performance and customer service to my client — and stay within the budget.
+That kind of mindset typically comes from a VO talent who’s been in the game for many years and continues to thrive full-time.

-If you haven’t read Part 1 of this four-part series, be sure to check it out too at: Benefits of Hiring a Full-Time Voice Talent.
+If you haven’t read Part 1 of this four-part series, check it out too at Benefits of Hiring a Full-Time Voice Talent.